oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

      the `device_session` in follow-up requests to the challenge endpoint if it receives one along with the error response.

+This specification requires the authorization server to define new error codes that relate to the actions the client must take in order to properly authenticate the user.
+These new error codes are specific to the authorization server's implementation of this specification and are intentionally left out of scope.

 The parameters are included in the content of the HTTP response using the `application/json` media type as defined by [RFC7159].
 The parameters are serialized into a JSON structure by adding each